‘I want to travel but I’m in a relationship’ – ah, what a dilemma.

 Travelling does not mean singledom.
 Travelling has never affected my romantic relationships.
 Romances that have fizzled due to distance are romances that were never going to work anyway.
 Travel just helped me find that out quicker.

 Ultimately, I can’t tell you what to do.
 I’m just a stranger on the internet who is incredibly biased towards travel.
 That said, I think the fact that you are thinking about this in the first place answers your question – if this person was truly the one for you, it would be a non-issue.

 You would either forget about travelling entirely because you’ve found something that matters more to you, or you would make it work.

 If you are already trying to decide between travel and your relationship, then unfortunately I think that says it all.

-what do you think?
-Do you agree with me or do you think that saving the relationship is more important? please let me know your thoughts in the comments below, and don’t forget to pin this article for others!
+What do you think?
+Do you agree with me or do you think that saving the relationship is more important?
+Please let me know your thoughts in the comments below!

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.